pulumi/examples/azure-py-virtual-data-center/README.md

    Feel free to modify your program, and then run `pulumi up` again.
 The Pulumi CLI automatically detects differences and makes the minimal changes necessary to achieved the desired state.

-   Note that most resources are [auto-named](https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming) and have a trailing dash on the logical name to separate the random suffix that will be applied, while manually-named resources are set to be deleted before replacement.
-Routes are also set to be deleted before replacement to avoid conflicts.
+   Note that because most resources are [auto-named](https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming), a trailing dash on the logical name is used to separate the random suffix that will be applied, while manually-named resources are set to be deleted before replacement.

 1. Create another new stack intended for Disaster Recovery, for example: